 • 9 credits of ENGR 400 can be taken throughout a student's entire graduate study at Lehigh, with at most 3 credits in any registration period.

-ENGR 400 Engineering Co-op for Graduate Students 1-3 Credits
+ENGR 400 Experiential Learning for Engineering Graduate Students 1-3 Credits

-Supervised cooperative work assignment to obtain practical experience in field of study.
+Supervised work assignment outside of the university to obtain practical experience in field of study.
 Requires consent of department chairperson.
-When on a cooperative assignment, the student must register for this course to maintain continuous student status.
+When on an assignment, the student must register for this course to maintain continuous student status.
 Limit to at most three credits per registration period.
 No more than six credits may be applied towards a master’s program and no more than nine credits may be used throughout a student’s entire graduate study at Lehigh.

 Repeat Status: Course may be repeated.